UPDATED FEB 28, 2020

 With unpaved trails that are suitable for beginner and intermediate riders, the Amelia Earhart Park Mountain Biking Trail is perfect for exploring deep inside hardwood hammock forests of the park.
 Plus, it features different routes based on skill level, speed, and mileage.
 If you don’t have a bike of your own, rent one from Genesis Mountain Bike Rentals, which is on-site.
 After you’ve explored one of the trails on two wheels, stick around and enjoy the park’s soccer field, a small farm, large lake, and bark park.

-Found near the Miami Metro Zoo and extending nearly nine miles, the Black Creek Trail runs right through the South Dade Trail and the Biscayne Trail, leading you directly to the Black Pointe Park and Marina.
+Found near the Miami Metro Zoo and extending nearly nine miles, the asphalt, concrete, and gravel Black Creek Trail runs right through the South Dade Trail and the Biscayne Trail, leading you directly to the Black Pointe Park and Marina.
 It travels through wetlands and forests, and offers a fair amount of shade, which is great on one of those hot Miami days.
 Fitt Tip: Stop for a refuel at the marina, and then continue on toward Biscayne National Park, which is only a few minutes away.

 Set up in the Everglades, the Long Pine Key Trails aren’t just for runners.
 For cyclists looking to spice up their weekly ride, these trails offer more than 22 miles of unpaved open road to explore.
 However, you'll want to make sure to watch where you’re going, because the routes aren’t well maintained and may be covered with tree branches and other debris.